daniel-birket/markdown-mode-texinfo/README.md

 compatible with the [`info`][info] help function of Emacs, including its [index][index] abilities.

+This project is as yet still in progress with no viable version for either review or release.

 Jason Blevins' `markdown-mode.el` Lisp source code includes an extensive block of comments documenting that software.
 The comment block is extracted as a [markdown-format][markdown-format] manual.
 The